librestack/iotupd/README.md

 ## License

-This program is licensed under GPLv2 or any later version.
+This program is licensed under GPLv2 or (at your option) GPLv3.